Theory of Change

 Who we are

-ForumCiv is a Swedish member-based civil society organisation working on a global scale.
-Our purpose is to strengthen marginalised people around the world who organise to claim their rights and to advocate for changes that contribute to a just and sustainable world.
+ForumCiv is a Swedish member-based civil society organization working on a global scale.
+Our purpose is to strengthen marginalised people around the world who organize to claim their rights and to advocate for changes that contribute to a just and sustainable world.

 We are a platform for exchange of experiences and advocacy.
 We are an influential voice in development cooperation and champion the role of civil society in promoting democracy and fulfilling human rights.
 Civil society empowers people to change their lives and their communities at a local, regional, national and global level.